314a/rr-rstudio-git/README.md

 # Tutorial 1: How to use Git with R and RStudio

-This tutorial in the context of the **Reproducible Research Workshop** provides you with the first steps on how to use git with R and RStudio.
+This tutorial in the context of the **Reproducible Research Workshop** provides you with the first steps on how to use Git with R and RStudio.

-The repository provides you with a step by step tutorial, that you are reading right now and is at the same time the repository you _play_ with to create your first git project in R.
+The repository provides you with a step-by-step tutorial, which you are reading right now, and is at the same time the repository you _play_ with to create your first Git project in R.

 **Objectives of this tutorial:**

-* Setup and install Git
+* Set up and install Git
-* Setup Git in RStudio
+* Set up Git in RStudio
 * Create new Git project in RStudio
-* Clone/fork an existing project from Github
+* Clone/fork an existing project from GitHub
 * Make some commits to your own project.